andrew/ultimate-awesome/README.md

 - [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.
 - [awesome-360-depth-estimation](https://github.com/bkhanal-11/awesome-360-depth-estimation) - State-of-the-art papers for depth estimation of 360 images.
 - [charlesreid1-awesome](https://github.com/charlesreid1/charlesreid1-awesome) - An awesome list for all the awesome stuff I do. 🕶️.
+- [fucking-awesome-stock-resources](https://github.com/Correia-jpv/fucking-awesome-stock-resources) - 🌇 A collection of links for free stock photography, video and Illustration websites.
+With repository stars⭐ and forks🍴.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
 - [awesome-covid19-resources](https://github.com/defeatcovid19/awesome-covid19-resources) - Collection of awesome links about initiatives fighting COVID19 outbreak.
 - [awesome-data-ui](https://github.com/editdata/awesome-data-ui) - Open source projects, demos, paid services, etc. that demonstrate approaches to editing & managing data through a user interface.